MehulBawadia/MehulBawadia/README.md

 ## Mehul Bawadia

 8 Years of experience in web development.
+- 10 months experience as Full Stack Developer (Vuejs 3 and Laravel)
-- 1 year 3 months experience as Full Stack Developer (VueJs 2 and Laravel)
+- 1 year and 3 months experience as Full Stack Developer (VueJs 2 and Laravel)
 - 6 months experience as Full Stack Developer (ReactJs and Laravel via InertiaJs)
 - 6 years 6 months experience as a Web Developer using only Laravel Framework